Kitura/kitura.dev/en/resources/tutorials/ssl.md

 This difference is because Kitura uses OpenSSL on Linux and Secure Transport on macOS.
 Unfortunately macOS does not expose any APIs that convert between PKCS#12 and other certificate formats.
 We need to use OpenSSL or other existing tools to convert between the formats.

-<span class="arrow">&#8227;</span> In this example, we have created a self-signed PEM certificate using the following OpenSSL commands:
+In this example, we have created a self-signed PEM certificate using the following OpenSSL commands:

 ```
 // generate a 2048bit RSA key